MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal.md

 ## Managing roles

 > [!NOTE]
-> Azure Role-Based Access Control (RBAC) is a model for defining and managing roles for user and security principals.
+> Azure Role-Based Access Control (RBAC) is a model for defining and managing roles for user and service principals.
 Roles have sets of permissions associated with them, which determine the resources a principal can read, access, write, or manage.
 For more details on on RBAC and roles, see [RBAC: Built-in roles](/azure/active-directory/role-based-access-built-in-roles.md).

-You can add additional roles to your security principal with the `az ad sp create-for-rbac` command as well.
+You can add additional roles to your service principal with the `az ad sp create-for-rbac` command as well.

 ```azurecli
 az ad sp create-for-rbac --name {appId} --password "{strong password here}" --role {rolename}